-Your oath to support the Constitution, and the weighty responsibility entrusted to you by Nevada voters as Secretary of State, impel you to exclude Mr. Trump's name from the list of "qualified candidates" in the presidential primary.
+Your oath to support the Constitution, and the weighty responsibility entrusted to you by Oregon voters as Secretary of State, impel you to exclude Mr. Trump's name from the list of "qualified candidates" in the presidential primary.

-But rather than wait until after he submits his declaration of candidacy, with the urgency of an approaching primary election, we urge you to address this critical issue now.
+But rather than wait until after he submits a declaration of candidacy or SEL 101 form, with the urgency of an approaching primary election, we urge you to address this critical issue now.
 Mr. Trump's conduct encouraging the "Big Lie" of a stolen election, encouraging and inciting an insurrection, and facilitating that insurrection by refusing to intervene to stop it despite urgent requests that he do so and by supervising subordinates who actively blocked the National Guard from assisting the besieged Capitol Police, renders him ineligible for any federal office, including that of president.

-We would be pleased to discuss this with you further and to render any assistance that we may.
+We would be pleased to discuss this request for a temporary rule and declaratory ruling with you further and to render any assistance that we may.